Kapala: In Buddhism

-In Tibetan monasteries a kapala is used symbolically to hold bread or dough cakes, torma, and wine instead of blood and flesh as offerings to wrathful deities, such as the ferocious Dharmapāla ("defender of the faith").
+In Tibetan monasteries, a kapala is used symbolically to hold bread or dough cakes, torma, and wine instead of blood and flesh as offerings to wrathful deities, such as the ferocious Dharmapāla ("defender of the faith").
 The dough cakes are shaped to resemble human eyes, ears and tongues.
 The kapala is made in the form of a skull, specially collected and prepared.
 It is elaborately anointed and consecrated before use.
 The cup is also elaborately decorated and kept in a triangular pedestal.
-The heavily embossed cup is usually made of silver-gilt bronze with lid shaped like a skull and with a handle made in the form of a thunderbolt.
+The heavily embossed cup is usually made of silver-gilt bronze with a lid shaped like a skull and with a handle made in the form of a thunderbolt.